Conditional Relative Frequencies In Exercises 37–42, use the cont... | Study Prep in Pearson+

 Relative Frequency

-Relative frequency is a statistical measure that expresses the frequency of a particular event or category as a proportion of the total number of observations.
-It is calculated by dividing the count of occurrences of a specific category by the total number of observations.
-This concept is crucial for understanding the distribution of data and making comparisons between different categories within a dataset.
+Relative frequency is a statistical measure that expresses the frequency of a particular category as a proportion of the total number of observations.
+It is calculated by dividing the count of occurrences in a category by the total number of observations.
+This concept is crucial for understanding the distribution of data and allows for comparisons between different categories, especially in the context of conditional probabilities.

 Recommended video: